chrobione/node-red-contrib-discord-updated/upgradedocs/programming-spec.md

 - Ensure the upgraded stack remains functional across all nodes, with automated tests covering critical flows and regressions.
 - Align node implementation with Node-RED best practices (naming, status updates, error handling, resource cleanup, credential handling, test coverage) as part of the stabilisation work.
 - Record every user-facing or behavioural change in `CHANGELOG.md` as work progresses.
-- Rebrand the package to `node-red-contrib-discord-advanced` across metadata, documentation, and release assets while maintaining upgrade guidance for existing users.
+- Confirm every surface (package metadata, documentation, release assets) points to `node-red-contrib-discord-updated` while preserving clear credit for the earlier forks.
 - Improve onboarding documentation so new Node-RED users understand where to start and how each Discord node fits common workflows.
 - Harden the legacy `discordClient` node so misuse cannot crash Node-RED; sandbox direct client access behind guardrails and fail gracefully.